 - This is a formal W-2 salaried contract position with Midland University

 - Employment contract is made directly between Midland University and the Capstone Mentor, PMI Heartland Chapter has no direct ties to any contracts

-- Capstone mentors will report to Andrew Sherwood
+- Capstone mentors will report to Andrew Sherwood-Director of MBA

 - Capstone mentors will be considered at-will employees

 - Midland University MBA Program details are available at - https://mba.midlandu.edu/overview

 - Details regarding the capstone program are available at - https://mba.midlandu.edu/program/capstone

 It is important to point out that the PMI Heartland Nebraska / Iowa Mentoring Program is a volunteer networking opportunity.
 The PMI Heartland Nebraska / Iowa Chapter provides no guarantee regarding the development or career growth of participants.
 The chapter provides only a framework, an opportunity for participants who hope to be enhanced by this program, but the results are the responsibility of, and are completely determined by, the participating mentors and mentees.